quantmind/pulsar-queue/README.rst

-Three steps tutorial
+Four steps tutorial
 ------------------------

-**Create a script which runs your application**:
+**1 - Create a script which runs your application**:

 .. code::